Stamp Duty by State India 2026: 5.9% to 11% Top 10 Guide

 Stamp duty by state in India varies from 5.9% to 11% in 2026 — a Rs 5.1 lakh spread on a Rs 1 crore property across the top 10 markets.

 It was not.
-Telangana charges 5% stamp duty plus 0.5% registration plus a 1.5% transfer duty on non-agricultural urban property — bringing the combined state levy to 7%, or Rs 7 lakh on her Rs 1 crore apartment.
+Tamil Nadu charges 7% stamp duty plus an unusually high 4% registration fee — bringing the combined state levy to 11%, or Rs 11 lakh on her Rs 1 crore apartment.
 Her Bengaluru model had priced in Rs 6 lakh.
-The Rs 1 lakh shortfall had to come from her emergency fund, and that was before the society transfer fees and legal verification costs.
+The Rs 5 lakh shortfall meant either downsizing her property target or draining her emergency fund hard — and that was before the society transfer fees and legal verification costs.

 Priya's experience is not unusual.
 Stamp duty is the largest upfront transaction cost in Indian real estate — larger than brokerage, often larger than the first year of home loan interest — and yet most buyers anchor their estimate to whichever state they bought in last.
 The rates are state-determined and vary from 5.9% to 11% on a combined stamp-plus-registration basis across India's top 10 property markets.